secrets

 For more information, examples, and usage about a subcommand, click on the name of the subcommand in the sidebar.

-secrets disable
+## secrets disable <a href="#secrets-disable" id="secrets-disable"></a>

-The secrets disable command disables an secrets engine at a given PATH.
+The `secrets disable` command disables an secrets engine at a given PATH.
 The argument corresponds to the enabled PATH of the engine, not the TYPE!
 All secrets created by this engine are revoked and its Vault data is removed.

 When a secrets engine is disabled, **all secrets generated via the secrets engine are immediately revoked.** Care should be taken when disabling a secret mount with a large number of secrets, as it can cause a high load on the system during revocation time.